 The lack of gain may also be related to the current test data, and the versatility of VVC should include that it is able to support 16 bit

-Revisit.
+See further notes under JVET-V0178.

 JVET-V0141 Cross-check report of AHG8: CABAC-bypass alignment for high bit-depth coding (JVET-V0059) [D. Rusanovskyy (Qualcomm)] [late]

 Proposal2 is obvious bug.
 It is asked if Proposal1 would have impact on CTC conditions in terms of run time.
-It would be desirable to lookup table by on the fly computation for all bit depth cases.
-Proponents are asked to investigate on this aspect.
-Revisit.JVET-V0162 Crosscheck of JVET-V0066 (AHG8: Encoder improvements to palette coding for high bit depth) [H.-J. Jhu (Kwai Inc.)] [late]
+It would be desirable to replace the lookup table by on the fly computation for all bit depth cases.
+Proponents were asked to investigate on this aspect.
+It was later confirmed that there is no impact when the on-the-fly computation is exercised in CTC 4:4:4 condition, neither on runtime nor on performance.

+Decision (SW/BF): Adopt JVET-V0066 both aspects.
+The method should replace the lookup table approach (which also removes some macros) and be uniquely applied for both “normal” CTC and high bit depth.

+JVET-V0162 Crosscheck of JVET-V0066 (AHG8: Encoder improvements to palette coding for high bit depth) [H.-J. Jhu (Kwai Inc.)] [late]

 JVET-V0067 AHG8: A constraint of max transform size for high bit depth and high bit rate coding [K. Kondo, M. Ikeda (Sony)]